bradleyq/stable_player_display/README.md

    4. You changed the name paths of the resourcepack or loot tables and now the game can't find the models.
    5. Probably there are more, but this shouldn't be an issue if you followed the steps correctly.

 -  There is a tutorial and a step by step explanation on how to setup the model.
-I check constantly that everything works fine for every supported release so don't bother me asking why the model is invisible if you didn't exactly tested everything in this README twice.
+Confirm your steps before opening any issues.

 - **When running the script**: The script includes multiple error checks for possible issues during processing.
 Please **READ** the messages output by the terminal carefully.
-I won't provide any help if the error is something like: `FileNotFoundError: [Errno 2] No such file or directory:` or similar.
+Basic issues like `FileNotFoundError: [Errno 2] No such file or directory:` are not bug report worthy.
 Make sure you are using the script correctly and in the proper directories.
 (However, if it worked in a previous AJ version but doesn't now, feel free to ask me.)

 - **Problems with the resource pack**: The resource pack may break with each new version of Minecraft since shaders are still quite experimental.
-I'll try to update it to the latest version when possible.
 Make sure to use this repo with the last-supported Minecraft version, and wait for an update if a new version of Minecraft or Animated Java is released.

 - **Editing the pivot points of the model**: If you've tried animating the AJ model, you may have found the pivot points inconvenient to work with and attempted to change them, which may have caused the model to distort.
 To fix this, you need to manually adjust the `translation` for each model part in th resourcepack.